openorclose/posts/index.md

 }
 ```

 The most important difference between function declarations and `let` statements is that the entirety of the function declaration gets hoisted to the top, whereas only the `let name` part of `let name = value;` statement gets hoisted.
-This is why when trying to read from `a` in `example2` there is an error stating that `a` is not definied.
+This is why when trying to read from `a` in `example2` there is an error stating that `a` is not defined.

 ### Hoisting, altogether